MaterializeInc/materialize/doc/user/content/manage/sso.md

 ## Prerequisites

-* You must have an existing SAML or Open Id Connect based identity provider.
+* You must have an existing SAML- or OpenID Connect-based identity provider.
 * Only users assigned the `OrganizationAdmin` role can view and modify SSO settings.

 ## SAML